ChuckHeintzelman/Laravel-Hooks/readme.md

 This file is loaded after the response is sent to the user.

 In addition to the `$app` variable you also have `$request` and `$response` available to you.
-Although these variables are available, changing them has no affect to what the user receives.
+Although these variables are available, changing them has no affect on what the user receives.

-Normally, this callback is used for logging or some other such activity that you don't want to take time for during the request.
+Normally, this callback is used for logging or some other activity which you don't want to take time for during the request.

 ### onshutdown.php